Parents and Carers

 The NSPCC and O2 have lots of information available around keeping your child safe online.

-Creating a Family Media Plan is also a great place to start those often difficult conversations with your family around the risks and dangers they face online and allows you to set simple rules that make you all a lot safer.
+Creating a Family Media Plan is also a great place to start conversations with your family about the risks they face online.

 Family Media Use Plan [pdf document]